julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, November 23, 2024.
+Sunday, November 24, 2024.
 Quote of the day:

-> "All our dreams can come true, if we have the courage to pursue them." - Walt Disney
+> "You can be young without money; but you can't be old without it." - Tennessee Williams